 Another Way to Make Life Easier

 If you’re not used to taking verbal notes, you might find the transition a bit jarring for a few days.
 However, once you become accustomed to the new routine, you’ll wonder how you ever lived without it.
-Using speech-to-text apps on Android is a faster and easier way to stay on top of your life.
+Apps that offer speech-to-text on Android give you a faster and easier way to stay on top of your life.